miraculyx/easy-irf/README.md

 # easy-irf
-Script for creating IRF Cluster on an easy way
+Script for creating IRF Cluster on an easy way.
 Python script for simplifying the IRF Setup on HPN5130 switches